 We compare only the two DemeterF traversals due to the cost of Java reflection when comparing method signatures.
-Since this is simply a CPU intensive calculation, there is room for optimizations within the library, but the consistency of speedup is very promising.
+There is room for optimizations within the library, but the consistency of speedup with multiple threads is very promising.

 4. DATA DESCRIPTION